bitvijays/PhD-Resources/Misc/PhD_Improving_Your_Paper.md

 ### Variation

-- Diversity—in organization, structure, length of sentences and paragraphs, and word choice — helps to keep the reader’s attention.
+- Diversity — in organization, structure, length of sentences and paragraphs, and word choice — helps to keep the reader’s attention.

 ### Paragraphing